 - News channels:

-- TDN: Sports news network: In a rather ironic twist, this one doesn't get to air the Mexican national soccer team matches, but it does show a lot of documentaries about sports, and some underrepresented sport events.
+- TUDN: Sports news network: In a rather ironic twist, this one doesn't get to air the Mexican national soccer team matches, but it does show a lot of documentaries about sports, and some underrepresented sport events.
 Sadly, they don't showcase the Mexican baseball league (that's part of Ay M Sports).
 In the United States, paired with Univision's sports network with the awkward combo-name of "Univision Deportes-Televisa Deportes Network".
+In 2019 both networks were merged under the TUDN name.

 - Noticias Eco: The first Spanish-language 24-hour news network, which was created nearly a decade before CNN launched its Spanish-language version.
 It existed from 1988 to 2001.